Whanki Kim: New York: 1963–1974

 1963 was the first year Korea participated in the São Paulo Biennial, in which Kim participated as the country's commissioner and among the seven featured artists: Young-ju Kim (김영주, 金永周, (1920–1995), Yoo Youngkuk, Kim Ki-chang, Suh Se-ok, Han Yong-jin (한용진, 韓鏞進, 1934–), and Yoo Gang-yeol (유강열, 劉康烈, 1920–1976).
 Submitting three works–Moonlight in Summer Night <여름 달밤> (1961), Moonlight Night of Island <섬의 달밤> (1959), and Cloud and Moon <운월> (1963)–Kim was awarded an Honorable Mention for painting.
 Upon seeing the works of at the Biennale, such as the works of American artist Adolph Gottlieb whom was awarded the Grande Prêmio, Kim reported his desire for the "internationalization" of Korean art.

 "The Korean room [in the Biennial] was good.
 My painting wasn't bad either.
 I felt confident that my art had meaning. ...
 There's beauty in my art, and this beauty comes from having lived in the Korean countryside."

 Thus in 1963, Kim relocated to New York, a city that was emerging as a new center for modern Art.
 Hyang-an Kim joined Kim in New York the following year.
 With a grant from the Asia Society funded by the foundation of John D. Rockefeller III, they settled in a studio on the Upper West Side of Manhattan.
-There he finds support from a number of Korean cultural attaché's, Korean American artists Po Kim, John Pai (1937–), and Nam June Paik, as well as American artists Adolph Gottlieb and Mark Rothko.
+There he found support from a number of Korean cultural attaché's, Korean American artists Po Kim, John Pai (1937–), and Nam June Paik, as well as American artists Adolph Gottlieb and Mark Rothko.